-When I say “winter in Austria” you automatically think of skiing or snowboarding, right?
-It’s true that there are tons of great slopes and ski resorts in Austria, but even if you don’t like going up and down a hill the entire day, there’s still plenty for you to do in the country of “The Sound of Music”.
+When I say “Austria in winter” you automatically think of skiing or snowboarding, right?
+It's true that there are tons of great slopes and ski resorts in Austria, but even if you don't like going up and down a hill the entire day, there's still plenty for you to do in the country of “The Sound of Music”.

 When I was In Austria in January for 3 days with 14 other bloggers, we were divided into 3 groups every day and each group would go try out other winter activities.
 Here's what I did and what you can do too on your vacation to Austria in the winter.

 Fun things to do in Austria in winter for your next trip

 1. Play in the snow

 We were super lucky because when we arrived, there was finally some proper snow in Austria.
 As in many European countries this year, winter came late in Austria, but now we fully got to enjoy the white powder.

 I swear, it turned all of us into little kids again.
 We were pushing each other and instead of taking the cleared paths, we'd take shortcuts through thick packs of snow.
 And then, of course, fall down and giggle.

 So when does it snow in Austria?
 When is winter in Austria?
 It depends on where you go.
 In the valleys, it usually snows from late December until March, but once you go above about 5,905 ft or 1,800 m, there's snow as early as November until May.
 Some years, the snow doesn't even melt once you get above 8,202 ft or 2,500 m.